universe-builders/universe-builders.github.io/void-survivors/development-plan.md

 The art director will be a once off consultant, ideally with significant experience in setting an art direction.

 The concept artist, UI designer, and artist roles can be fulfilled by one person.
-If it is hard to find a person with all three skill sets, they can be seperated and contracted at different points in the development.
+If it is hard to find a person with all three skill sets, they can be separated and contracted at different points in the development.

-The programming, tool development, and game development responsibilities will be undertaken by James Knight, which allows for an efficent development synergy of the engine, editor, and development frameworks.
+The programming, tool development, and game development responsibilities will be undertaken by James Knight, which allows for an efficient development synergy of the engine, editor, and development frameworks.
 Future versions of these roles will be open for contractors and the technology will be in a stable and documented state to allow ease of onboarding and development.
 At this phase there needs to be a lot of decisions around architecture which requires an experience programmer, which James Knight will fulfill.

 ----